MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2.md

 #### ExecuteScript

-Execute JavaScript code from the javascript parameter in the current top level document rendered in the WebView.
+Run JavaScript code from the javascript parameter in the current top-level document rendered in the WebView.

 > public HRESULT [ExecuteScript](#executescript)(LPCWSTR javaScript, [ICoreWebView2ExecuteScriptCompletedHandler](icorewebview2executescriptcompletedhandler.md) * handler)

-This will execute asynchronously and when complete, if a handler is provided in the ExecuteScriptCompletedHandler parameter, its Invoke method will be called with the result of evaluating the provided JavaScript.
+The result of evaluating the provided JavaScript is used in this parameter.
 The result value is a JSON encoded string.
-If the result is undefined, contains a reference cycle, or otherwise cannot be encoded into JSON, the JSON null value will be returned as the string 'null'.
-Note that a function that has no explicit return value returns undefined.
-If the executed script throws an unhandled exception, then the result is also 'null'.
+If the result is undefined, contains a reference cycle, or otherwise is not able to be encoded into JSON, the JSON `null` value is returned as the `null` string.

+> [!NOTE] A function that has no explicit return value returns undefined.
+If the script that was run throws an unhandled exception, then the result is also `null`.
 This method is applied asynchronously.
-If the method is called after NavigationStarting event during a navigation, the script will be executed in the new document when loading it, around the time ContentLoading is fired.
-ExecuteScript will work even if ICoreWebView2Settings::IsScriptEnabled is set to FALSE.
+If the method is run after the `NavigationStarting` event during a navigation, the script runs in the new document when loading it, around the time `ContentLoading` is run.
+This operation works even if `ICoreWebView2Settings::IsScriptEnabled` is set to `FALSE`.

 ```cpp
 // Prompt the user for some script and then execute it.